erikdubois/AntergosCinnamon/README.md

 ##Download the Sardi icons

-You can install the sardi icons via these scripts
+You can install the sardi icons via the scripts

-	icons-sardi-vx.sh

 This icon theme can be downloaded at sourceforge.